 I need to remind myself (again and again) that my kids will have fond “school” memories, but that their memories will be different than my old memories, and that’s okay.
 And what’s even better?
 We will most likely share some school memories!
 Although my children may not have a different classroom and teacher every year, they have the familiarity of their own home (and the stability that comes with this), the loving arms of their teacher (hey, I can hug and kiss my students – pretty cool!), and the ability to help choose how their “classroom” looks and runs (you want to do school on a blanket outside today?
 Okay!).
 This is the beauty of homeschooling.

-So, how do we do “back to school” at our house?
+So, how do we focus on creating back to homeschool memories at our house?
 Each year has been a bit different, but last year I bought the kids some new school supplies.
 They got dressed in their “nice, first day clothes”, and then I surprised them with their own pile of paper, pencils, markers, a folder, a ruler, and glue.
 After our lessons were finished, we went to the children’s museum, which happened to be fairly empty because it was the first day of school for everyone else as well (just another perk of homeschooling).

 I’m not sure yet what we’ll do this year, but it’s fun for me to think of the memories my kids and I will have as we reflect on going “back to school” at our house.